msawant060/AWS-CSA/Identity Access Management/IAM Roles.md

 * Permission Policy: A permission document in JASON format in which you define **WHAT ACTIONS and RESOURCES the role can use.**

+# Important points related to ROLES

+* You can only assosiate one IAM role with EC2 instance at this time.
+You **CAN NOT** assosiate more than one IAM role with an EC2 instance. **This limit one role per instance CAN NOT be increased**